elenkaranikola/NewsCrawler/README.md

   6. $ scrapy crawl "spidername" -o out.csv -t csv
     - where spidername belongs in {world, environment, economics, politics, greece, sport, style, tech, culture, food}
 ```

-*In case you want to run the spider without the outpout printed in the terminal run for eachspider the command:* <br />
+*In case you want to run the spider without the outpout printed in the terminal run for eachspider the command:* __
 $ scrapy crawl world -o out.csv -t csv --nolog